-- While the overall feedback from the State was positive, diligent effort was made to ensure that we addressed specific areas that may have only needed further clarification. - Align activities with institutional goals of the college, look at those activities that will increase completion. - Make sure that we incorporated broad feedback and input through the many assessment tools we used across the services to improve participation and effective utilization.
+- While overall feedback of our previous plan from the State was positive, diligent effort was made to ensure that we addressed specific areas identified by the State Review Team that needed further clarification. - Integrated planning was essential; as a college we are dedicated to thoughtful and intentional activities which not only support the campus' vision and strategic goals but promotes student success and completion. - We wanted to make sure that we incorporated broad feedback and input through the many assessment tools we used across the college to improve satisfaction, participation, and effective utilization of services. - c.

-c.
 In multi-college districts, describe how services are coordinated among the colleges.